NORMUK aims to offer the media a comprehensive service.

 Health Authorities have a financial incentive to lower their circumcision rates.
 Health Authorities currently spend between £50,000 and £150,000 annually on circumcision, according to conservative estimates.
 Some private trusts are investing about £40,000.

 The numbers truly speak for themselves, it’s no wonder that so many men are using online resources to seek information.
 Many turn to foreskin restoration in an attempt to get their penis sensitivity back.
 Others have commented on the remarkable effects that using a penis pump has had on their physical, as well as psychological well being.

-If you’d like to learn more about foreskin restoration or penis pumps, check out our recent posts – What is a penis pump?
+If you’d like to learn more about foreskin restoration or penis pumps, check out our recent post – What is a penis pump.
 We’d like to take this time to thank the readers of NORMUK because we know you share our feelings regarding unnecessary circumcision.

 The intent of all NORMUK content is to provide knowledge for educational purposes only.
 It is not meant to be interpreted as medical or legal advice .
 Always speak with a physician before applying any recommendations seen on NORMUK, or anywhere else on the internet.